sparanoid/automator-workflows/README.md

 **Notes:**

 1. The default compress options for each type of images is the same as the individual compress workflow.
-2. It’s okay to run this workflow if you only install some of required dependencies, for example, you can just installed `jpegoptim`, but only `.jpg` will be compressed when you run this workflow, all other PNG and SVG files you selected will be skipped.
+2. It’s okay to run this workflow if you only install some of required dependencies, for example, you can just installed `jpegoptim`, but only `.jpg` will be compressed when you run this workflow, all other SVG files you selected will be skipped.
 3. The default `optipng` compress option is set to `-o7` (smallest file size and slowest), you may need change that.
 4. The default `pngcrush` compress option is set to `-brute -reduce -ow` (try 138 different methods and do lossless color-type or bit-depth reduction), you may need change that.
 5. `pngcrush` will take longer time for large images.